teambit/docs/docs/tutorials/bit-angular-tutorial.md

 $ npm run start
 ```

 **Voila!** You can now see the components list inside the newly created application.

 ## Modify the Component

-Next, we are going to make a change to the component and export it back to the collection.
+Next, we are going to make a change to the component and export it back to the scope.
 We will add a **View** button to the product list.
 For simplicity, it will only show an alert saying the product has been viewed.

 ### Import the Component

 Up until now, the product-list component was only installed (in its built form) in our project.
 Now, we want to import the code into our project to make the changes.

 In order to import the component, initiate the `my-new-app` workspace as a Bit workspace:

 ```shell
 $ bit init